Winning the Universal Lottery: God, the Multiverse and Fine Tuning

 Initial-Entropy Fine-Tuning

-Entropy is often described as a measure of disorder, and it stems from the second law of thermodynamics—one of the most unyielding principles in nature.
+Entropy is often described as a measure of disorder, and it stems from the second law of thermodynamics, which is one of the most unyielding principles in nature.
 This law states that the total entropy of the universe always increases over time.
 In other words, the universe is wired to favour messiness and disarray.
 Order, meanwhile, is fragile and fleeting.
-For instance, hand making a beautiful vase might take weeks of meticulous effort, yet a single careless kick of a football can shatter it in an instant.
+For instance, hand making a beautiful vase might take weeks of meticulous effort, yet a single careless kick of a football shatters it in an instant.
 Similarly, the second law dictates that no machine can ever be perfectly efficient—every system wastes some energy during its processes.
 Ultimately, any structure that arises in the universe, from a star blazing in space to a living organism metabolising food, exists only to further dissipate energy into the cosmos.

 The story of entropy began around 200 years ago with French engineer Sadi Carnot, who, in 1824, explored the limits of heat engine efficiency and discovered that some energy is always lost as heat during energy conversion.
 Later, German physicist Rudolf Clausius formalised these ideas, laying the groundwork for the second law of thermodynamics.
 In 1865, Clausius coined the term “entropy,” from the Greek entropē (meaning “transformation”), to describe energy’s natural tendency to degrade and become less available for work.
 He also noted that in any spontaneous process, entropy never decreases.
 Austrian physicist Ludwig Boltzmann then linked entropy to the microscopic behaviour of particles.
-He showed that entropy isn’t just about wasted energy—it’s about the vast number of ways a system’s components (its “microstates”) can arrange themselves to produce the same overall appearance (its “microstate”).
+He showed that entropy isn’t just about wasted energy, it’s about the vast number of ways a system’s components (its “microstates”) can arrange themselves to produce the same overall appearance (its “microstate”).
 Boltzmann revealed that disorder is statistically favoured because there are far more disordered arrangements than ordered ones.
 His work bridged thermodynamics and statistical mechanics, highlighting how entropy connects probabilities, energy distribution, and the natural drift toward disorder.

 In simple terms, entropy measures how the particles in a system—like atoms—can be arranged.
 A system with low entropy is highly ordered, while higher entropy means more disorder.